Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/Hamed/Project-discription.md

 -   Perform trend analysis over the years for **mpg**, **horsepower**, and **acceleration**.
 Use appropriate line plots or smoothed curves to highlight how car characteristics have changed over time.
--   Highlight interesting patterns, anomalies, or clusters in the visualizations.
+-   Highlight interesting patterns, anomalies in the visualizations.

 ------------------------------------------------------------------------